 Subjects in the Graduate Certificate, Graduate Diploma and Master's courses are presented at postgraduate level.
 Students are expected to be familiar with the undergraduate material on which the postgraduate work is based.
 For the subjects offered by either the School of Computing Sciences or the School of Management, before the start of each semester, a set of references to the presumed undergraduate material is given by each lecturer.
-It is important to note that these references are not 'prereading', but are a summary of the undergraduate knowledge required for each subject.
+It is important to note that these references are not 'pre-reading', but are a summary of the undergraduate knowledge required for each subject.
 Students are responsible for ensuring that they are completely familiar with the undergraduate knowledge implied by those references.
-If they are not, then they should seek advice from the Director, Graduate Education, in the first instance and may then be advised to contact the Subject Coordinator, before the start of semester, to determine whether they possess the prerequisite knowledge for that subject.
+If they are not, then they should seek advice from the Director.
+Graduate Education, in the first instance and may then be advised to contact the Subject Coordinator, before the start of semester, to determine whether they possess the prerequisite knowledge for that subject.

-For subjects offered by schools other than the School of Computing Sciences and the School of Management, students are advised to contact that subject's coordinator, before the start of semester, to determine whether they possess the prerequisite knowledge for that subject.
+For subjects offered by faculties or schools other than the School of Computing Sciences and the Faculty of Business, students are advised to contact that subject's Coordinator, before the start of semester, to determine whether they possess the prerequisite knowledge for that subject.
 If students do not possess the prerequisite knowledge for subjects offered by other schools or faculties then they should seek advice from that school or faculty on the feasibility of a remedial program; the Director, Graduate Education, will assist in obtaining this advice.

-In addition, there are prerequisite requirements within the structure of the course itself (see 'Course Structure' section).
+In addition, there are prerequisite requirements within the structure of the course itself (see 'Course structure' section).

 Full tuition fees will be charged for students in the above courses.
 The fee is \$1,500 per subject (module).
-The tuition fee for the research and development Project undertaken in the Master's course will be higher (subject to final determination).
+The tuition fee for the research and development Project undertaken in the Master's course is higher, and for 1996 has been set at \$3,000.